cortl0/binary_neurons_network/README.md

 }
 ```

-Building the application
+## CMake build

+Build and run the minimal example with helper
 ```
-g++ -lpthread main.cpp -lbnn
+build_run.sh
 ```

 ## Example projects for BNN
 - [./src/examples/minimal/](../master/src/examples/minimal/) - Contains minimal project
-- [./src/examples/web/](../master/src/examples/web/) - The input to the brain is a picture from the browser, and the output is the movement of the gaze of the brain
+- [./src/examples/web/](../master/src/examples/web/) - The input to the brain is a picture from the browser, and the output is the movement of the gaze of the brain.
+QT Creator is required
 - https://github.com/cortl0/device - The practical implementation of a physical device with the binary neurons
 - https://github.com/cortl0/device_3d - Testing the BNN in 3d world